With summers getting hotter and hotter, working out how to keep cool in bed is becoming more of a challenge.

-1. Get the air flowing
+1. How to cool down a room fast: Get the air flowing

-2. Freeze your pillow case
+3. Freeze your pillow case

-This may seem slightly OTT but it is a worthwhile technique if you’re really struggling with the temperature.
+This may seem slightly OTT but it is a worthwhile technique if you’re really struggling with the temperature on hot summer nights.
 Stick your pillow case in the fridge or freezer for an hour or so before bed – it’s best to pop them in a bag or container to do so.

 You can also refrigerate or freeze your socks/pyjamas.
 Usually, we would say to avoid wearing socks in bed if you’re feeling too warm, but having cool feet can really help to lower your overall body temperature.